coreon/coreon-sparql-client/README.md

-# sparql-gui
+# coreon-sparql-client

-sparql-gui is a ui application for making sparql queries to the equivalent Coreon endpoint.
+coreon-sparql-client is a ui application for making sparql queries to the equivalent Coreon endpoint.

 It can be loaded inside an iframe, or run as an independent ui app.